-- Students in grades K-2 will exit the ESOL Program when they score 4.0 in the overall composite score or greater AND at least 4.0 in the Reading domain of WIDA ACCESS for ELLs.
-Basis of exit code "H" - o Send home Parent Notification of Exit Form. - Exit date is the last day of the school year that the WIDA ACCESS for ELLs test was administered.
+- Students in grades K-2 will exit the ESOL Program when they score 4.0 in the overall composite score or greater AND at least 4.0 in the Reading domain of ACCESS.
+Basis of exit code "H" - Send home Parent Notification of Exit Form. - Exit date is the last day of the school year that the ACCESS test was administered.

-- Students in grades 3-12 will exit the ESOL program when they score 4.0 overall composite score or greater AND at least 4.0 in the Reading domain of WIDA ACCESS for ELLs AND a level 3 or higher on FSA - ELA. - o For student in grades 10-12, concordant scores may be used instead of FSA- ELA. - o Basis of exit code grades 3-9 "I", grades 10-12 "J" - Send home Parent Notification of Exit Form. - Exit date is the last day of the school year that the WIDA ACCESS for ELLs and FSA tests were administered. - A parent's request for withdrawal from the ESOL Program cannot be granted when the child has not met exit criteria.
-However, the parent may select the instructional delivery model which meets the ESOL requirements. - An ELL Committee may recommend that the student be exited from the program with consideration of at least two of the following criteria after scores have been obtained. - Extent and nature of prior educational and social experiences and student interview - Written recommendation and observation by current and previous instructional and supportive services staff - Level of mastery of basic competencies or skills in English and/or home language according to appropriate local, state and national criterion-referenced standards - Grades from the current year or previous years Test results other than the auraloral and reading/writing tests Basis of exit code "L"
+- Students in grades 3-12 will exit the ESOL program when they score 4.0 overall composite score or greater AND at least 4.0 in the Reading domain of ACCESS AND a level 3 or higher on FSA - ELA. - For student in grades 10-12, \concordant scores may be used instead of FSA- ELA. - Basis of exit code grades 3-9 "I", grades 10-12 "J" - Send home Parent Notification of Exit Form. - Exit date is the last day of the school year that the ACCESS and FSA tests were administered. - O A parent's request for withdrawal from the ESOL Program cannot be granted when the child has not met exit criteria.
+However, the parent may select the instructional delivery model which meets the ESOL requirements. - o An ELL Committee may recommend that the student be exited from the program with consideration of at least two of the following criteria after scores have been obtained. - Extent and nature of prior educational and social experiences and student interview - Written recommendation and observation by current and previous instructional and supportive services staff - Level of mastery of basic competencies or skills in English and/or home language according to appropriate local, state and national criterion-referenced standards - Grades from the current year or previous years Test results other than the aural-oral and reading/writing tests Basis of exit code "L"